 The Wolves by Sarah DeLappe captures the intricacies of the members of the titular soccer squad as they stretch and practice for their games.
-With field talk snapshots, DeLappe plays upon subtitles as she highlights the hardships of teenage life.
-With a new girl on the team, the dynamics shift and new stresses are introduced.
-To go into plot talk would be a great disservice to future audiences.
+With field talk snapshots, DeLappe plays upon subtleties as she highlights the hardships of teenage life.
+With a new girl on the team, the dynamics shift, and new stresses are introduced.
+To discuss the plot would be a great disservice to future audiences.
 The Wolves is an experience to be had.
 The Wolves is like Annie Baker's Circle Mirror Transformation.
 Just on an indoor soccer field.
-To hammer in the team theme, DeLappe avoids naming her characters, out front, and sticks to addressing them by jersey number.
+To hammer home the team theme, DeLappe avoids naming her characters, out front, and sticks to addressing them by jersey number.
 Even without a named identity, these are genuine girls with real drama.
-Thanks to pristine storytelling, DeLappe was in great favor of niceties that brought out an exuberant amount of life and individuality.
+Thanks to pristine storytelling, DeLappe managed to bring out exuberance and individuality through seemingly innocuous conversations.
 The Wolves goes beyond a play about the difficulties of teen-hood.
 It's the nuances that set it apart.
-Heartbreak and resiliency plays an integral part in the later stages of the plot.
-Without spoiling anything, the way DeLappe reveals who's at the end of the shocking twist is brave.
+Heartbreak and resilience play an integral part in the later stages of the plot.
+Without spoiling anything, the way DeLappe reveals who's on the receiving end of the shocking twist is brave.
 It's a bold choice of character.
 It's very likely you sit there playing out the scenario as who it will be until that girl appears.
 I certainly was blindsided.

 |photo by Daniel J. Vasquez|

 They say you're only as strong as your weakest player.
 The Wolves did not have a single weak link.
 This team was filled with pride.
 As the captain of the pack, Lauren is a natural-born leader.
 Even with a tinge of bravado, Patten provided natural command. #25 was one character with a bit of action in her arc.
-Patten allowed the reveals to flow subtly, never calling attention.
+Patten allowed the reveals to flow subtly, while never calling attention.
 Tedra Millan's #46 was the outsider that was a little more than just an odd duck.
 She found great complexity that took some time to warm up to.
-Silent for a long string of the piece, Lizzy Jutila as goalie #00 made the moments of speech more than worth while.
+Silent for a long string of the piece, Lizzy Jutila as goalie #00 made the moments of speech more than worthwhile.
 As concussion prone #2, Sarah Mezzanotte was bubbly and delightful.
-The anger and pain that Brenna Coates found in #7 was craft fully raw.
-It could easily have been overblown yet Coates had the tools to reign it in.
+The anger and pain that Brenna Coates found in #7 was raw craft.
+It could easily have been overblown, yet Coates had the tools to reign it in.